Favourited 361 times

 When I’m not teaching I prefer to be hands-on at the farm so it's very helpful when we have someone who can help with cooking and take on the role of 'housekeeper' to help with keeping the clubhouse neat and clean and also help with the laundry.

-We have an old boat, which is not longer seaworthy, that we'd like to renovate and use for accommodation.
+There is an abandoned boat on the farm which is no longer seaworthy We'd like to renovate it and use it for accommodation.
 If you're into boats, perhaps you'd like to start on this project.

 Due to the fact that some tasks have a learning curve and to help with continuity, we ask that volunteers commit to at least a two-week stay.
 We also find it takes at least two weeks for volunteers to become fully integrated into our family.
 We enjoy building up longer term relationships with our volunteers and have a high rate of volunteers who return to stay with us a second time or more.
-However, we are usually very open-ended and if your stay is not working out for us both, you are welcome to move on and if you love it and we find you're making a valuable contribution you can always extend your stay.
+However, we are usually very open-ended and if your stay is not working out for us both, you are welcome to move on and if you love it and we find you're making a valuable contribution there is the possibility to extend your stay subject to the availability of accommodation.
 We have volunteers staying for up to three months.

 English, Limited Greek

 Our accommodation is very basic and more suited to seasoned travelers and those that enjoy camping as I can best describe our accommodation as very rustic and at times sleeping in 'the clubhouse' is a bit like indoor camping.
 'The clubhouse' is a makeshift building which we are slowly trying to turn into a home.
 As the farm is still in a development stage, there is a lot of work that needs doing so we have been taking on a few volunteers at a time and we have created a hostel style dorm setup at one end of the main living room of the clubhouse.
 We have found that most volunteers enjoy the comradery of the shared living space and have made lasting friendship while working and living with the other volunteers.
-We have also insulated one of our pergola style gazebos and turned it into a cabana for accommodation (two volunteers to a 3m x 3m cabana) and a 2nd one is in the process of being completed.
-There is also the option to camp under the trees which is the coolest area in summer and somewhat protected in the winter.
+We have also insulated two of our pergola style gazebos and turned it into a cabana for accommodation (two volunteers to a 3m x 3m cabana) and a single small caban.
+This accommodation is usually reserved for long term volunteers and preference is given to older volunteers when allocating it.
+There is also the option to camp under the trees which is the coolest area in summer and most protected in the winter.
 We have two large tents with double mattresses and one with two single mattresses.
-The tents are on a wooden platform with a pergola over them to protect them from sun and rain.
-In winter the sides of the pergola are covered with plastic to keep out the wind and the rain so in effect the tents are inside a larger, waterproof tent.
+The tents are on a wooden platform under a larger structure that has been entirely enclosed in plastic to protect the tents from sun, wind and rain so effectively you'll be sleeping in a tent within a larger tent which gives you some privacy.
 There is electricity available in each tent for a light and to charge your devices.
 There are two outside toilets and a rustic shower (with warm water) attached to the clubhouse.

 Meals and arrangements on days off: